 LAWS AND REGULATIONS Our international tobacco business is a member of BusinessEurope, a group that campaigns on issues affecting businesses in Europe.
 We sit on multiple working groups, including one on the European Union's Tobacco Products Directive and another on plain packaging of tobacco products.
-In 2015 our international tobacco business became a full member of the International Chamber of Commerce (ICC).
-We now sit on two of ICC's policy commissions - one on intellectual property and another on marketing and advertising.
-Through ICC we exchange ideas with other businesses that may be faced with similar regulatory challenges.
 ENVIRONMENT The JT Group has been reporting its Group-wide greenhouse gas (GHG) emissions and climate change information to CDP since 2012, and water information to CDP since 2015.
 In 2015 our international tobacco business invited 30 suppliers to disclose information through the CDP supply chain initiative.
 EMPLOYEE DEVELOPMENT AND TALENT MANAGEMENT Our international tobacco business now has the highest level certification from the Top Employers Institute.
 The Global Top Employer status is given to organizations that demonstrate the high standards of HR practices and employee offerings across the globe.